China surveillance ships enter waters near disputed islands

 TOKYO (Reuters) - Two Chinese marine surveillance ships entered what Japan considers its territorial waters near disputed islands in the East China Sea on Monday, the Japanese Coast Guard said, a move bound to raise tension between Asia’s two largest economies.

-China’s Xinhua news agency confirmed that two civilian surveillance ships were undertaking a “rights defense” patrol in waters near the disputed islands, citing the State Oceanic Administration, which controls the ships.
+China’s Xinhua news agency confirmed that two civilian surveillance ships were undertaking a “rights defense” patrol near the islands, citing the State Oceanic Administration, which controls the ships.

 Sino-Japanese relations deteriorated sharply after Japan bought the islands, called Senkaku in Japan and Diaoyu in China, sparking anti-Japan protests in cities across China.